 Get Connected is a free, confidential hotline where people under 25 can get help.

-The Scottish Child Law Centre can give free legal advice around cases involving a child or young person.
+The Scottish Child Law Centre can give free legal advice on cases involving a child or young person.

 Young Scot has lots of interesting and useful information for young people in Scotland.

 WhoCares?
 Scotland offer advocacy and support to children and young people who are – or have been – in care.

 This 24/7 helpline offers support and advice to anyone with experience of domestic abuse or forced marriage, as well as their family members, friends, colleagues and professionals who support them.
 They provide a confidential, sensitive service to anyone who calls them.

 Planning is underway for significant changes to the enquiries service in 2017, when additional powers of investigation under Part 2 of the Children and Young People (Scotland) Act 2014 come into effect.